DataCorrupted/peter-site/content/post/homeward.md

 Sadly, his knowledge of China all came from a program he watched.
 A program that "happen" to be made by out party.
 So my fear was true.
-Instantly I almost felt responsible to change his thought.
+Instantly I almost felt responsible to change his mind about China.

 "Did you know that our president just become emperor?"
 I never shared this with anyone that is not Chinese.
 Because this is too shameful.